eksctl-io/eksctl/userdocs/src/usage/arm-support.md

 eksctl create cluster -f cluster-arm-2.yaml
 ```

 The AMI resolvers, `auto` and `auto-ssm`, will infer the correct AMI based on the ARM instance type.

-???+ note
-    Note that currently there are only AmazonLinux2 EKS optimized AMIs for ARM.
+Only AmazonLinux2023, AmazonLinux2 and Bottlerocket families have EKS optimized AMIs for ARM.

 ???+ note
     ARM is supported for clusters with version 1.15 and higher.